micahtmiller/sportsball/README.md

 ## Scenario

+You have just joined a DevOps team.
+This team lives by DevOps principles and you want to let them know you mean business!
+This particular team is developing a product that is deployed in a Google Cloud Project.

-You have been asked to write an application that will be used to provide information about baseball player statistics.
-Approach the problem as if your application is going to be deployed to a production environment.
-If you are unable to complete all of the requirements, that is fine.
-Simply make a note of what you were planning.
-You can use any programming language and framework that you are comfortable with.
+This sprint, the team has been asked to write an application that will be used to provide information about baseball player statistics.

+You may need to make some assumptions, that's OK, just document what they are and move on.

+The team loves innovation, so you can use whatever languages and technologies you like to complete this.
+Approach this problem as if your code will go to production.
+Whilst we don’t expect the code to be perfect, we are not looking for a hacked together script.

+Your solution should offer the rest of the team a way to trigger the program and return the results.

-When you submit your solution, please provide any special setup instructions
+When you submit your solution, please provide any special setup instructions.

 ## Assumptions